-- Pneumatic or vacuum sampling equipment rather than manual probes when obtaining a sample from a road truck; - A grain divider to obtain a sub-sample for assessment; and - Objective technology rather than subjective assessment.
+- Pneumatic or mechanically operated vacuum sampling equipment rather than manual vacuum or handheld probes when obtaining a sample from a road truck; - A grain divider to obtain a sub-sample for assessment; and - Objective technology rather than subjective assessment, where available and commercially acceptable and feasible.

-Where "field methods and equipment" are used, these are to be based on the reference methods to provide comparable results.
+Where "field methods and equipment" are used, these are to be based on and where applicable, calibrated against the reference methods to provide comparable results.